Sergeant Major of the Army Meets with Soldiers & Sailors Supporting the JLOTS Gaza Humanitarian Aid Operation

-Sergeant Major of the Army Michael Weimer, center, poses for a photo with Soldiers and Sailors aboard USNS 1st Lt.
-Baldomero Lopez in the Port of Ashdod, Israel, July 13, 2024.
+Sergeant Major of the Army Michael Weimer dines with Soldiers assigned to 7th Transportation Brigade (Expeditionary) aboard their current berthing vessel, the accommodation ship Diamond XI, anchored outside the Port of Ashdod, Israel, July 13, 2024.
 SMA Weimer met with Soldiers and Sailors supporting the Joint Logistics Over-the-Shore Gaza humanitarian aid operation.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Isaak Martinez)
+(U.S. Army photo by Sgt.
+Brandon Hernandez)

 |Date Taken: